Tummy Tuck Abdominoplasty

 Watch this brief video that describes how Dr. Epstein reduces pain after a Tummy Tuck

 Recovery time from a Tummy Tuck ranges from two to six weeks, this can vary for each patient*.
 Of course, recovery is an ongoing process, so you will be able to do more and more gradually, but as a general guideline, we see patients driving in one to two weeks, and back to work in one to three weeks.
 Some do take longer to achieve these goals.
 It all depends on the individual, how motivated you are, and what type of work you do.
-The abdominal muscles are tightened in almost every case.
 In order to protect that muscle repair, we recommend not lifting more than 25 pounds or doing strenuous exercise for six to eight weeks.

 Dr. Epstein answers the question patients are usually too embarrassed to ask: When can I have sex after my procedure?